g-hamilton/posenet-tensorflow-prototype/README.md

 The project is available publicly at the following url: [https://posenet-tensorflow-react.web.app/](https://posenet-tensorflow-react.web.app/).

+## Instructions

+Once the project is running in the browser:

+1. Drag and drop or click the dropzone to select any image that contains a human (yoga) pose.
+Many images are avalable at [Unsplash](https://unsplash.com/s/photos/yoga-pose).

+2. On upload, the image will be analysed by PoseNet.
+The pose will be estimated and drawn over the uploaded image on screen.

+3. Click 'Start Detection' to begin analysing your own pose through your webcam.
+Your pose will be fed to PoseNet, analysed and drawn onto the screen.

+4. Try to copy the pose in the uploaded image as closely as possible.
+The more accurate you get, the more the progress bar will move to the right.
+Have fun!

+## Future Updates

+1. Bounding box to improve accuracy (coming next).

+2. Need to keep a close eye on memory consumption.

+3. Lots more!

 ## Available Scripts

 In the project directory, you can run: